SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 UI Mapping
 ----------

-A UI map is a mechanism that stores Identifiers the locators for a test suite in one place for easy modification when identifiers or the path to the UI elements change in the AUT.
+A UI map is a mechanism that stores all the locators for a test suite in one place for easy modification when identifiers or paths to UI elements change in the AUT.
 The test script then uses the UI Map for locating the elements to be tested.
 Basically, a UI map is a repository of test script objects that correspond to UI elements of the application being tested.

-..
-Santi: Yeah, there's a pretty used extension for this (UI-element), it's also very well integrated with selenium IDE.

 What makes a UI map heplful?
 Its primary purpose for making test script management much easier.
 When a locator needs to be edited, there is a central location for easily